mshumer/gpt-llm-trainer/README.md

 The goal of this project is to explore an experimental new pipeline to train a high-performing task-specific model.
 We try to abstract away all the complexity, so it's as easy as possible to go from idea -> performant fully-trained model.

-**Simply input a description of your task, and the system will generate a dataset from scratch, parse it into the right format, and fine-tune a LLaMA 2 or GPT-3.5 model for you.**
+**Simply input a description of your task, and the system will generate a dataset from scratch, parse it into the right format, and fine-tune an LLaMA 2 or GPT-3.5 model for you.**

 ## Features